TonySac/Ender3NG-Config/README.md

 # Klipper Config for my Ender 3 NG

-⚠️ Depricated ⚠️ As of Sept 2024 I no longer have this project printer.
+⚠️ Depreciated ⚠️ As of Sept 2024 I no longer have this project printer.

 Current working Klipper config for my Ender 3 NG.
 Working as in I'm still working on it but it also works.